Many people ask “why is VPS so expensive” but it isn’t!

 These values can of course vary greatly depending on the application.
 If only static content is delivered, a well-configured server with 1 CPU core can easily manage 10,000 calls per second.
 If you have a very complex database or a poorly optimized web application, the one CPU core may only manage 2 or 3 calls per second.

 We may now conclude that it’s certainly worth to try a virtual private server instead of dedicated or shared solutions.
 It’s relatively cheap and you have all the freedom to decide what to do with your server as long as you’re not spamming and as long as you stay away from illegal activities.
-Linux Hosts Inc. (see the beginning of this post) sells VPS from 15 USD a month and their most comprehensive package costs 180 USD per month.
-You then have 5 CPU cores, 11 GB RAM, 330 GB disk space and 10 TB monthly traffic available.
+Linux Hosts Inc. (see the beginning of this post) sells unmanaged VPS from $11 a month and their most comprehensive package costs $197 per month.
+You then have 8 CPU cores, 32,768 MB RAM, 480 GB SSD disk space, 7 TB monthly traffic and full root level access available.
 Success with your VPS!